Entropic Fluctuations in Statistical Mechanics II. Quantum Dynamical Systems: Introduction

 For a long time, a starting point for a quantum Gallavotti--Cohen fluctuation theorem and quantum PREF in the same algebraic setting of quantum dynamical systems was missing.
 The two main obstacles were: \begin{enumerate}[(a)] \item The limiting procedure that would allow to define the 2TMEP with respect to NESS was unknown. \item Any potential resolution of~(a) faces, in a more severe way, a problem already present in the Evans--Searles case: the 2TMEP of large quantum systems is not, even in principle, directly experimentally accessible. \end{enumerate}

 The point~(a) was recently resolved in~\cite{Benoist2023a,Benoist2024b}, and we will quickly review the respective results in Section~\ref{sec-start-te-1}.
-A perhaps surprising consequence of the results of~\cite{ Benoist2023a} is that the emerging quantum Gallavotti--Cohen fluctuation theorem will come with a degree of rigidity that makes it an immediate consequence of the quantum Evans--Searles fluctuation theorem.
+These works, however, are not concerned with the quantum fluctuation theorems.
+In the present paper we build on~\cite{Benoist2023a}, showing that the emerging quantum Gallavotti--Cohen fluctuation theorem comes with an unexpected degree of rigidity that makes it an immediate consequence of the quantum Evans--Searles fluctuation theorem.
 The same applies to the equality of the respective rate functions.
 This purely quantum phenomenon, due to the dominating decoherence effect of the first measurement, essentially trivializes the resulting quantum PREF.

-In this paper the point~(b) is resolved by the introduction of the {\sl Entropic Ancilla State Tomography} (abbreviated EAST) which is, in principle, experimentally accessible.
-This resolves the observability problem of the 2TMEP with respect to {\em any state}, including the NESS, and at the same time allows for the introduction of a non-trivial quantum PREF that parallels the classical one in its nature.
+Our second concern in this paper is point~(b).
+We resolve it by introducing {\sl Entropic Ancilla State Tomography} (abbreviated EAST) which is, in principle, experimentally accessible.
+This resolves the observability problem of the 2TMEP with respect to {\sl any state}, including the NESS, and at the same time allows for the introduction of a non-trivial quantum PREF that parallels the classical one in its nature.
 This comes at the cost of a definition that does not ensure an interpretation in terms of an entropy production random variable.

-The introduction of EAST and of the resulting new quantum PREF (which we will call {\em strong)} is the first main set of results of this paper.
-The second one is a characterization of this strong quantum PREF in terms of spectral resonances of a quantum transfer operator which we develop axiomatically.
-In the follow-up work \cite{Benoist2024c}, building on the techniques introduced in~\cite{Jaksic1996b,Jaksic1996a,Jaksic2002a}, we illustrate this spectral theory of the strong PREF on the example of the Spin--Fermion model which is one of the paradigmatic models of open quantum systems (see the seminal works~\cite{Davies1974,Spohn1978b}).
+Our first set of results concerns the introduction of EAST for an arbitrary initial state, and the associated quantum PREF (which we will call {\sl strong\/}).
+In a second set of results, we characterize this strong quantum PREF in terms of spectral resonances of a quantum transfer operator.
+Here, we present an axiomatic approach to these resonances.
+In the follow-up work~\cite{Benoist2024c}, building on the techniques introduced in~\cite{Jaksic1996b,Jaksic1996a,Jaksic2002a}, we illustrate this spectral theory of the strong PREF on the example of the Spin--Fermion model which is one of the paradigmatic models of open quantum systems (see the seminal works~\cite{Davies1974,Spohn1978b}).